jsmolka/egg-player/readme.md

 - fix weird center alignment of volume slider
 - add alignment parameter for each SongInfo label
     - QSizePolicy::Fixed + setMinimum[or Maximum]Width(doCalc())?
+- do not show certain info at low size
+- QHBoxLayout for MusicBar
+- loads Library in thread and signal that it is ready -> update user interface
+- library scroll acceleration
+- json config